gaargly/gaargly.github.io/_posts/2018-01-22-womens-march-san-francisco.markdown

 ## What I was disappointed by:

-* Last year, (about 100,000 people turned out for the inaugural Women's March)[http://sanfrancisco.cbslocal.com/2017/01/21/huge-crowd-san-francisco-rally-womens-march/], so this year's turnout was half as big.
+* Last year,[about 100,000 people turned out for the inaugural Women's March](http://sanfrancisco.cbslocal.com/2017/01/21/huge-crowd-san-francisco-rally-womens-march/), so this year's turnout was half as big.
 * Compared to last year, I found less media coverage about expected turnout before the SF March, and actual turnout after the SF March.
 In general, I suspect a less concerted effort to cover the march in San Francisco.
 * I felt an absence of specific resources to tackle the organizers' five levels of actions listed below: